Night Wolves: Views

 In the very beginning the Night Wolves were often in conflict with other biking clubs.
 Yevgeny Vorobyev, the leader of the Three Roads, accused them of becoming too politicised.
 The representative of the Hells Angels in Russia told the Moscow Times, "We call each other brothers and avoid being linked to any religious and political organizations, as these are things that divide people.
 To express my political views, I vote."

 On Stalin

-According to Peter Pomerantsev, the Night Wolves admire Joseph Stalin, the Soviet dictator and one of the three main Allied leaders of World War II.
+According to Peter Pomerantsev, the Night Wolves admire Joseph Stalin, the Soviet leader and one of the three main Allied leaders of World War II.
 On their ride to Berlin for a rally marking the anniversary of the end of World War II in 2015, they displayed red flags with portraits of Stalin and shouted World War II-era Red Army oath "For the Motherland!
 For Stalin!"
 According to Alexei Magister, the president of a biker club linked to the Night Wolves, "We are not harming anyone, we are just honouring the memory of those who fell to destroy Fascism".

 On their ride to Berlin in 2015, the Night Wolves paid homage to Stalin at the Russia's memorial to Polish prisoners of war killed in the Katyn massacre by the NKVD on Stalin's and Beria's orders in 1940.